-Listoghil differs from the other monuments in that it has a large rectangular chamber covered by a massive limestone roof-slab from the Glen of Knocknarea 3 km to the west.
-This monument was a superb place to view the surrounding horizon.
-The chamber was constructed around 3,500 BC, free-standing within its circle like the smaller monuments; some 300 years later a cairn was raised around the monument.
+Listoghil differs from the other monuments in that it has a large rectangular chamber covered by a massive limestone roof-slab, believed tp have been quarried in the Glen of Knocknarea three kilometers to the west.
+This monument had a superb place to view the surrounding horizon.
+The chamber was constructed around 3,600 BC, free-standing within its circle like the smaller monuments.
+After some 300 years a cairn was raised around the monument.

-Excavations discovered little evidence of a passage leading to the chamber, the monument was free-standing for at least 300 years, before being buried within the cairn around 3,200 BC, contemporary with Queen Maeve's Cairn, Carns Hill, and the monuments in the Boyne Valley.
+Excavations discovered evidence of a possible passage leading to the chamber: three large boulders were found at the entrance.
+The monument was free-standing for at least 300 years, before being buried within the cairn around 3,200 BC, contemporary with Queen Maeve's Cairn, Carns Hill, and the monuments in the Boyne Valley.

 The cairn had been robbed of stone to build fieldwalls.
-Local reported to George Elcock that they remembered it to have been of a great size.
+Local reported to Charles Elcock that they remembered it to have been of a great size.
 It may have been of similar appearance to the platform cairn at Cairns Hill.
-When I visited it first in 1993, the cairn was about 1 meter high, with the chamber roof-slab visible in the centre.
-The site was excavated in the late 1990's by Burenhult's team of archaeologists, and the cairn has been re-built by the heritage service.
+When I visited it first in 1993, the cairn was about one meter high, with the chamber roof-slab visible in the centre.
+The site was excavated between 1995 and 1998 by Burenhult's team of archaeologists, and the cairn has been re-built by the heritage service.
 No passage was found, so a modern corridor leads into the central construction.
 The cairn is bounded by a ring of 101 gneiss kerbstones.

 The chamber is built of six boulders and, as mentioned is covered with a massive limestone flag.
 The axis of the monument is oriented along the NW/SE winter solstice sunrise/summer solstice sunset axis.
 It is somewhat like a mixture between a wedge monument and a portal dolmen, as the capstone, as the roof-slab is slanted with the higher end to the south west.
 The original spalls (small stones) can be seen between the orthostats and the roof-slab.